Father Michael Williams - Parish Priest

 Father Sean Cullen - at Camden from 1986-1988 - moved and served at St Francis Xavier's Cathedral for many years almost entirely as administrator and dean, and since 2002 has been parish priest of Bowral and Mittagong.

 Father Leo Duck - at Camden from 1988-1990 - moved on to a variety of assignments throughout the diocese and studied spiritual theology for two years in Rome.
-He has been assigned since 2002 to the parochial district of Vincentia in the parish of Nowra.
+He was assigned since 2002 to the parochial district of Vincentia in the parish of Nowra and is now the parish priest at Albion Park.

 Father David Catterall - at Camden in 2001 - moved around the diocese in Nowra, Shellharbour and Rosemeadow, before being assigned as parish priest of Albion Park in 2006.
 He became the first PP of the newly established parish of Oran Park in 2015.

 Father Mark De Battista - at Camden from 2007-2010 - has travelled to Rome to undertake many years of study in Sacred Scripture which includes studies in Aramaic, ancient Greek and Hebrew.
-He has been the Administrator of Picton since 2017
+He has is now the Administrator of Port Kembla.

-Other priests still working who have exercised their priestly office in Camden include Father Peter Caruana (now PP Ingleburn) Father David O'Brien (now PP West Wollongong) Father Allan Hartcher (now retired at Waverley), and Father Damien Ellis (now in the Military Ordinariate).
+Other priests still working who have exercised their priestly office in Camden include Father Peter Caruana (now PP Ingleburn) Father David O'Brien (now retired) Father Allan Hartcher (now retired at Waverley), and Father Damien Ellis (now in the Military Ordinariate).